 A 2-pane minimal windows® sliding door was also installed to one of the living spaces to continue the views out into the surrounding countryside just like the large glass installations around the modern property.

-Due to the expansive use of glazing, light is flooded into the internal living spaces to create a bright and airy home.
+Due to the expansive use of glazing, natural light is flooded into the internal living spaces to create a bright and airy home.

 The design of this property truly makes the most of the surrounding countryside by providing beautiful views through large modern glazing systems such as large panes of frameless glass and minimal windows® sliding doors.